 To mention a few: handstand pushups, more difficult pull-up variations, pistol squats, sprints, etc. But basically, any exercises that challenge you for 3-4 reps will generate enormous tension and a fast contraction that you need to get stronger and bigger.
 For me is the one-arm pull-up, one-arm pushup, a sprint, etc. For you, doing diamonds can be as challenging, especially if you are a beginner.

 So find those strenuous exercises and work with them too.
 Do volume training and select the hard exercises in one single workout, or divide them into several workouts.
 What matters is being consistent with them and training more frequently.
 Nonetheless, I don’t care what exercises you choose, they all work, but you have to accrue as much volume as possible almost every time: How Much Volume is Enough To Build Muscles with Calisthenics.
+Or you can watch the video below, the same topic:

 You Need Fast Reps and Control Over Execution